danigrant/junaio-docs/README.md

 junaio-docs
 ===========
-<span style="color:blue;">Using Processing JS and HTML5 canvas API to create dynamic augmented reality apps with Junaio.</span>
+Using Processing JS and HTML5 canvas API to create dynamic augmented reality apps with Junaio.

 ## Document Structure